mulderp/mulderp.github.com/_posts/2014-02-06-Getting-Started-With-D3.md

     <script src="https://cdnjs.cloudflare.com/ajax/libs/d3/3.4.1/d3.min.js"></script>

-Alternatively, we can copy the library from the [github repository](https://github.com/mbostock/d3) or the [project website](http://d3js.org).
+Alternatively, you can copy the library from the [github repository](https://github.com/mbostock/d3) or the [project website](http://d3js.org).

-By adding a script reference to the library, we obtain a "d3" object to work with.
+Important: By adding a script tag with a reference to the D3.js library, you obtain a "d3" object to work with.
+With this, you have a tool to render data in a browser.

 ## The d3 object

 The d3 object is somewhat similar to the "$" object in jQuery.
-This means, that we can "select" DOM nodes, and we can build nodes with "append".
-For drawing, we need an "svg" based canvas.
+For example, you can "select" DOM nodes, like a circle tag.
+And you can build new nodes with "append".

+The d3 object also helps you with the setup of a convas for rendering graphics.
+And, you need a "svg" based canvas.
 Adding this "svg" is the first step to build a graph.
-Therefore, we define the following construct:
+Therefore, let's define the following construct:

     var vis = d3.select("#graph")
                 .append("svg");

-We can add attributes such as width and height of the graph with:
+This selects the DOM node with id '#graph'.
+You can then add attributes such as width and height of the graph with:

          var w = 900,
              h = 400;
          vis.attr("width", w)
             .attr("height", h);

-We can also add text with:
+You can also add text with:

-         vis.text("Our Graph")
+         vis.text("The Graph")
             .select("#graph")

-This should look pretty familiar if you have worked with selectors in jQuery.
+Selecting and adding DOM nodes should look pretty familiar if you have worked with selectors in jQuery.

 ## Placing nodes

-To render data, we need to "join" data with DOM nodes.
+However, D3 differs from jQuery as it allows to "layout" graphical structures according to "data".
+This means, [a selection of DOM nodes](http://bost.ocks.org/mike/selection/) provides a number of different functions than the same selection with jQuery.

+Once you have a selection of DOM nodes, you can "join" data to the DOM nodes!
 This is done with the [data()](https://github.com/mbostock/d3/wiki/Selections#wiki-data) command.
 The mapping of data to nodes can feel a bit magical, since this [adds relationships](http://bost.ocks.org/mike/join/) based on a declarative syntax.
 If you end up somewhat confused (as I was), you can read some additional explanation [here](http://knowledgestockpile.blogspot.de/2012/01/understanding-selectall-data-enter.html)

 To make a first mapping, we first define nodes: